 An easy way to make sure you don’t miss a bill and stay on top of your budget is by automating all expenses where possible.
 The last thing that you want is a missed due date and a broken budget because you didn’t plan for late fees or other charges.
 Write down all of your bills, ranging from utilities to credit cards.
 Then, try to automate payments where you can.

 Now you can easily stay on top of your budget without worrying about bills and focus more on additional spending and expenses.
 It may be helpful to include a spending plan in your budget.
 That way, you can determine what you should be spending each month.

-For more budgeting tips check out 6 Tips for Budgeting Your Money in College!
+👛 Sticking to a realistic budget can be difficult.
+Check out 6 Tips for Budgeting Your Money in College!

-For more mistakes to avoid, read Save Thousands By Avoiding These 7 Financial Mistakes.
+💰For more mistakes to avoid, read Save Thousands By Avoiding These 7 Financial Mistakes.